SotirisTouliopoulos/dingo/README.md

 ## Clustering

-- Clustering based on a dissimilarity matrix, reveals group of reactions with similar correlation values across the matrix.
+- Clustering based on a dissimilarity matrix reveals groups of reactions with similar correlation values.
-- Reactions that belong to the same cluster might contribute to the same pathways.
+- Reactions within the same cluster may contribute to the same pathways.
 - [These features derive from the 3rd pull request.](https://github.com/GeomScale/dingo/pull/105)

-I implemented a `cluster_corr_reactions` function that takes as an input a correlation matrix and calculates a dissimilarity matrix.
+I implemented a `cluster_corr_reactions` function that takes a correlation matrix as input and calculates a dissimilarity matrix.
-The dissimilarity matrix can be calculated in 2 ways, either substrating each value from 1, or substracting each absolute value from 1.
+The dissimilarity matrix can be calculated in two ways: by subtracting each value from 1 or by subtracting each absolute value from 1.

-Example of calling the `cluster_corr_reactions` function:
+Example of using the `cluster_corr_reactions` function:

 ```python
 dissimilarity_matrix, labels, clusters = cluster_corr_reactions(